arkade-os/go-sdk/README.md

 // 2.
 With a new control asset issued together with the controlled one.
-//    Returns two asset IDs: [controlAssetId, issuedAssetId]. txid, assetIds, err = arkClient.IssueAsset(ctx, 5000, types.NewControlAsset{Amount: 1}, nil)
+//    Returns two asset IDs: [controlAssetId, issuedAssetId]. txid, assetIds, err = arkClient.IssueAsset(ctx, 5000, clientTypes.NewControlAsset{Amount: 1}, nil)
 if err != nil {
     log.Fatal(err)
 }